New study documents systemic racism in Seattle restaurants

 What happens if a white server and a person of color with the same qualifications apply for jobs at 100 different upscale Seattle restaurants?
 Using pairs of actors to conduct same-day tests, a new study by Restaurant Opportunities Centers United (ROC United) and the Seattle Office for Civil Rights shows that they received the same treatment only a little over a third of the time, while white workers received preferential treatment almost half the time.
-Evidence of treatment favoring people whom the report classified as Black or Latinx was found in 17 percent of the tests.
+Evidence of treatment favoring people whom the report classified as Black or Latinx was found in 17% of the tests.

 While each pair of interviewees was coached together and matched in terms of gender, age, resume credentials and manner, their interviews varied in ways starkly described in the report: “White tester was invited to contact general manager, Black tester was not,” “White tester offered job as server, Black tester asked to consider a position as a barista,” “General manager shook white tester’s hand only.”